p-weisk/hyphenation-poc/README.md

 If you don't already have it installed, install [browserify](https://www.npmjs.com/package/browserify) in order to build the main.js file.
 Run `npm install`.
 Build the main.js file by running `browserify app.js -o main.js`.
+You might need to modify the path to the main.js file in the test.html file.
+##Usage

-The text in the element with the ID `"hyphenatepls"` will be inserted with soft-hyphens.
+The text in all elements with the class `"hyphenatepls"` will have soft-hyphens inserted at the appropriate positions.
+You cann change this classname in the app.js file.